 Adult Protective Services (APS)

 Adult Protective Services (APS) is a government agency that investigates reports of elder abuse involving seniors living in private homes or non-institutional settings.
-APS professionals respond to reports of:
+Individuals who are unsure how to report elder abuse anonymously can still contact Adult Protective Services to submit concerns so the situation can be reviewed by the appropriate authorities.
+Adult Protective Services (APS) professionals respond to reports of:

 - Physical abuse